Corporate - Tax administrationLast reviewed - 01 February 2023

 Fines and interest penalties

-Late payment interest is reduced from 2.5 to 1.25 times the refinancing rate set by the National Bank per day of delay.
+Late payment interest is calculated at 1.25 times the base rate set by the National Bank per day of delay.
+Starting from 21 July 2020, the National Bank base rate has been set at 9% per annum.

 Substantial fines are imposed for understatement of tax liabilities.
 Generally, the fines amount to 80% of the understated tax, with lower rates for small and medium-sized businesses.